ryan-p-randall/monthly-planning-files/README.md

 Put differently, these files blend the basic system of a [bullet journal](https://bulletjournal.com/pages/learn) with all the coolness of [plain text](http://bettermess.com/a-plain-text-primer/) files edited in $yourFavoriteTextEditor.

-If you don't already favorite text editor, I'd recommend [Atom](http://atom.io), which works on Mac, PC, and Linux and is highly extendable and customizable.
+If you don't already have a favorite text editor, I'd recommend [Atom](http://atom.io).
+It works on Mac, PC, and Linux and is highly extendable and customizable.

-If you want something more streamlined, on Mac you could try [nvALT](https://brettterpstra.com/projects/nvalt/) or the forthcoming [nvULTRA](https://brettterpstra.com/2019/04/10/codename-nvultra/).
+If you want an app that's more streamlined, on Mac you could try [nvALT](https://brettterpstra.com/projects/nvalt/) or the forthcoming [nvULTRA](https://brettterpstra.com/2019/04/10/codename-nvultra/).
 On PC you could try [ResophNotes](https://www.resoph.com/ResophNotes/Welcome.html).
 On Linux you could do just about anything your heart desires, up to and including using [nvPy](https://github.com/cpbotha/nvpy).

 ### recommended packages for atom

-If you *do* use Atom, I'd recommend installing and using these packages:
+If you *do* use Atom, consider installing and befriending these packages:
   - [Toggle Markdown Task](https://atom.io/packages/toggle-markdown-task), which lets you mark tasks done
   - [markdown-folding](https://atom.io/packages/markdown-folding), which folds lines of text at different heading levels, all of which are marked with one or more `#`.
 With it, you can fold lines at the week and day level in these files, among others.
   - [language-markdown](https://atom.io/packages/language-markdown), which is an alternative for the built-in `language-gfm` that adds extra things for lists, including a very satisfying greyed-out effect when you've marked a task done by making its `[ ]` box have an `[x]` instead.